 The new research, which was compiled by the Civil Rights Project at UCLA, found that black students in Maryland attend public schools that are nearly as segregated today as they were during the desegregation efforts of the 1980s.
 Afro reports that during the 2010-2011 school year, more than half of all the African-American students attended schools with a strong majority of minority students.
-In addition, those schools had a much higher percentage of low-income students than schools that were primarily attended by white students in the state.
+In addition, those schools had a much higher percentage of low-income students than schools that white students in the state primarily attended.

 This video describes how over 5,000 teachers and educators signed up to march along with students and community leaders to push for more school funding in Annapolis, Maryland.

 This discrepancy can lead to a serious disparity in educational quality.
-School with a high percentage of low-income and minority students tend to receive fewer resources and less experienced teachers than other schools in the area.
-At the same time, the resources the schools do receive must be used to fulfill basic functions, such as free lunches to qualifying students, rather than for improved learning opportunities.
-High turnover rate for school staff and higher student-teacher ratios also tend to plague these schools.
+Schools with a high percentage of low-income and minority students tend to receive fewer resources and less experienced teachers than other schools in the area.
+At the same time, the resources the schools receive must be used to fulfill basic functions, such as free lunches to qualifying students, rather than for improved learning opportunities.
+High turnover rates for school staff and higher student-teacher ratios also tend to plague these schools.